joecwallace/joecwallace.github.com/source/_posts/2017-10-10-1-first-composer-package.md

 }
 ```

-Notice the `autload` entry.
+Notice the `autoload` entry.
 I had to set that up manually.

 Finally, I created a basic `.gitignore` file: